Neil Superior: Neil Superior Memorial Cup

 From 1999 to 2017, NWL booker John Rambo promoted a series of memorial shows, "Lord of the Rings", in memory of his close friend and other HoPWF/NWL personalities.
 The first-ever memorial show was held at the Superior Pro Wrestling Training Center on November 23, 1999, in honor of Neil Superior and Big E. Sleeze.
 John Rambo, who had since taken over the school, wrote a eulogy on the promotion's website.
 The event featured former World Wrestling Federation talent including, most notably, Doink the Clown, Gillberg and Headshrinker Samu who won the Cup in 2007.
 The "Neil Superior Memorial Cup", a unique multi-ring professional wrestling tournament, was included in subsequent "Lord of the Rings" shows.
-Dick Caricofe passed away on May 14, 2021 at 80.
+Dick Caricofe died on May 14, 2021, at 80.